BobFIV/PSU_CAPSTONE_F2023/README.md

 ### ACME oneM2M CSE

 [ACME oneM2M CSE](https://github.com/ankraft/ACME-oneM2M-CSE) is an open source CSE middleware for education, developed and maintained by Andreas Kraft.
+In our network, the CSE is deployed on another AWS EC2 instance.

 ## Acknowledgements